outfox/fennecs/www/cookbook/staples/3Body.md

 # 3-Body Problem

+The [three-body problem](https://en.wikipedia.org/wiki/Three-body_problem) is a classic problem in physics and mathematics that involves predicting the motion of three bodies (such as stars or planets) under their mutual gravitational influence.
+It's a complex problem because the bodies continuously affect each other's trajectories, leading to chaotic and often unpredictable behavior.

 > *Trisolarians, Trishmolarians ...*

 `1:N` and `N:M` relations where Entities continuously influence each other in complex ways have always been a challenge in Entity Component Systems.
 Usually, these require expensive additional or reverse lookups that do not scale well with the rest of the ECS design.